Trap–neuter–return: Italy

 Killing feral cats has been illegal in the Lazio Region, which includes Rome, since 1988.
 A study in 2006 found almost 8,000 were neutered and reintroduced to their original colony from 1991 to 2000.
 It concluded that spay/neuter campaigns brought about a general decrease in cat numbers among registered colonies and censused cats, but the percentage of cat immigration (due to abandonment and spontaneous arrival) was around 21 percent.
 It suggested that TNR efforts without an effective education of people to control the reproduction of house cats (as a prevention for abandonment) are a waste of money, time and energy.

 Since August 1991, feral cats have been protected throughout Italy when a no-kill policy was introduced for both cats and dogs.
 Feral cats have the right to live free and cannot be permanently removed from their colony; cat caretakers can be formally registered; and TNR methods are outlined in the national law on the management of pets.

 Nine regions in Italy have made TNR programmes for dogs mandatory by law.
 Dogs are neutered, vaccinated and returned to their original area where they are monitored by the community.

+Maldives

+In the Maldives, trap–neuter–return (TNR) programs are primarily implemented by non-governmental organizations to manage the stray cat population humanely.
+The Feline Welfare Organization, established in 2023, promotes and carries out TNR initiatives in Malé and other islands, alongside feeding and care for hundreds of stray cats.
+While TNR is recognized as an effective non-lethal method, its widespread adoption has been limited by government policies, with efforts largely driven by NGO advocacy.
+The Animal Husbandry and Animal Welfare Act, ratified in December 2025, provides broader protections against animal cruelty but does not specifically mandate or regulate TNR programs.